Sunnykutty Abraham

 Sunnykutty Abraham (born 19 February 1955) is an Indian journalist, writer, and political analyst based in Thiruvananthapuram, Kerala.
 He has been active in political journalism and media for over four and half decades specialising in political reporting.

 Early life and education

 Sunnykutty Abraham hails from Ranni, Kerala.
 He completed his education at St. Thomas College, Ranni.

 Career

 Journalism

-Abraham began his journalism career with Mathrubhumi Daily, where he worked for 25 years, including serving as the chief of the news bureau.
-He later served as the chief editor and chief operating officer of JaiHind TV, a channel affiliated with the Kerala state unit of the Indian National Congress.
+Abraham began his journalism career with Mathrubhumi Daily, where he worked for 25 years, including serving as chief of the news bureau.
+He later served as chief editor and chief operating officer of JaiHind TV, a channel affiliated with the Kerala state unit of the Indian National Congress.

 Television anchoring

 He has anchored several Malayalam current affairs programs, including Neerkuneer and Pathravishesham on Asianet and Oppam Nadannu on Indiavision.
 In 2004, he received the Lovers of Indian Visual Entertainment award for Best Interview for his work on Oppam Nadannu.

 He is also a regular participant in evening news debate panel discussions on various Malayalam news channels, contributing political analysis and insights on current affairs.